 Thinking of taking a trip by yourself this year?
 Well, there’s no place like New York City.
-Whether you’re a veteran traveller or a newbie to solo travel, a city like New York is a perfect destination for a solo female traveller.
+Whether you’re a veteran traveller or a newbie to solo travel, a city like New York is the perfect destination for solo female travellers.

 If you’re on the lookout for some travel inspiration for 2020, then old New York City might just be for you!
 I’ve travelled alone to other major U.S. cities like Chicago, Los Angeles, and San Diego, and New York City was the easiest one to visit.
 In my experience, it’s one of the best places to travel solo in the U.S.

-Why not check out Battery Park, Bryant Park, and of course Central Park?
+Why not check out Battery Park, Bryant Park, and of course Central Park on your getaway to the Big Apple?
 Exploring New York’s major outdoor attractions is free and perfect to wander if you’re on a solo trip.
 Head to any of these beautiful outdoor spaces during the day as they are ideal for people-watching, and there’s always a concession stand nearby where you can pick up a cheap hot dog or pretzel for a snack.
 They provide the perfect recluse if you want to slow things down after all the chaos and traffic of the busy city.

 Pick a neighbourhood and get to know it